The Observers

 Recruitment

-Job postings appear through three channels: anonymous message boards where tasks are listed alongside ordinary gig work, small recruiting agencies that may not know their client's true nature, and direct neural interface messages sent to recently unemployed people — despite The Observers having no traceable digital identity.
+Job postings appear through three channels: anonymous message boards where tasks are listed alongside ordinary gig work; small recruiting agencies that receive batches of task contracts from untraceable clients and don't ask questions because the contracts pay on time; and direct neural interface messages sent to recently unemployed people — despite The Observers having no traceable digital identity.
+The direct messages target people who are recently disconnected from corporate networks.
+The timing is never coincidental.
+Something is monitoring employment databases in real time.

 02